willog11/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

-The values chosen for N and dt were 10 and 0.1 respectively.
-A dt of 0.1 was chosen so as to keep in line with the 100ms latency that was added.
-The dt value of 0.1 meant the latency could easily be corrected for (see below).
+The values chosen for N and dt originally were 10 and 0.1 respectively to first give stable performance at lower speeds.

-Other values of N were tested such as 20, 15 and 8 however each of these resulted in degraded performance, in most cases erratic behaviour.
+Once a benchmark performance was reached dt was reduced to 0.05 to allow for greater speeds.
+A N value of 12 wa chosen so as to keep the horizon T to an OK level,  the values selected results in a T of 0.6s.
+As the vehicle is travelling at higher speeds a lower T is more acceptable.
+It was found that when trying to increase N any further resulted in deteriorating performance.

 ### Polynomial Fitting and MPC Preprocessing